Re-envisioning Main Street Project

 Funding Sources: Federal Safety Grant (90%), City of Madison Highway Funds, and City of Madison Redevelopment Commission

-Designers: Jacobi, Toombs, and Lanz Engineers
+Designers: Jacobi, Toombs, and Lanz Engineers-Prime AE

 Contractor: Not yet bid.